How Employees Can Tell If They Are Being Monitored

 1. Unusual Computer Behavior

-One of the first indicators that you may be monitored is unusual behavior on your computer.
-This can include:
+One of the first signs that you might be monitored is unusual behavior on your computer.

-- Unexpected Pop-Ups: Frequent pop-ups or notifications related to security updates, software installations, or system changes could indicate that monitoring tools have been installed on your computer.
+You might also notice unexpected pop-ups or notifications related to security updates, software installations, or other system changes—these could indicate that monitoring tools have been installed.

-- Increased Fan Activity: If your computer’s fan is running more often or at a higher intensity than usual, it could be a sign that monitoring software is putting extra strain on your system.
+Additionally, increased fan activity, especially if your computer’s fan runs more frequently or at a higher intensity than normal, can signal that monitoring software is placing extra strain on your system.

 2. Changes in Internet Speed